 The LED lamps are made up of LED chips which efficiently provide your plants with the strong illumination they need to grow.

 The LED chips are made using 2 separate semiconductors: holes (having the positive charge), and electrons (having the negative charge).

 These chips can be quite effective in the production of quality light.
-They offer a combination of the spectrum (the colors) and strong brightness your plants need to thrive in an artificial growing environment.
+They offer a combination of the light spectrum (the colors) and strong brightness your plants need to thrive in an artificial growing environment.

-When power is applied and electric current begins to pass through, the semiconductor materials that make up the LED collide, in a process referred to as "combination", to release energy in the form of light quanta and photons.
+When power is applied and electric current begins to pass through, materials that make up the LED collide, in a process referred to as “combination”, to release energy in the form of light quanta and photons.

 Grow Light Color Spectrum: Warm Vs. Cool Lights

 There are different qualities of grow light and this makes it a lot more difficult for a grower to immediately make their decision without having to choose the wrong option for their plants.

 Choosing either type can depend on three things;

 - The particular type of plant you’re growing,

 - The particular stage you’re in in the cultivation process, and